SaxySam/Git_Instructions/README.md

 ## Discarding Changes

 Discarding changes will reset all unpushed changes made to files in the repository back to the state they were in at the time of the last push.
-This can be useful when scrapping large amounts of changes or when you need a clean repository.
+This can be useful when scrapping large numbers of changes or when you need a clean repository.

 ### Discarding Changes Using the Visual Studio Code UI

 To discard a specific changed file, first open the Source Control tab on the left-hand taskbar by selecting the Branch icon (<i class="fa-solid fa-code-branch"></i>) to view your changed files.

-Hover over a changed file, right click it, and select "*Discard Changes*" from the context menu.
+Hover over a changed file, right-click it, and select "*Discard Changes*" from the context menu.
 In the pop-up window, select the button labelled "*Discard File*" to confirm the discard.

-To discard **all** changes, hover over the word "*Changes*", right click it, and select "*Discard All Changes*" from the context menu.
+To discard **all** changes, hover over the word "*Changes*", right-click it, and select "*Discard All Changes*" from the context menu.
 In the pop-up window, select the button labelled "*Discard File*" to confirm the discard.

 This method may not always work, in which case you should try: